 Minutes by Device

 Being able to see minutes being spent on calls broken down by device type makes it easy to determine how your end users are utilizing the video conferencing tools available for their meetings.
-If there is a visible increase in calls being made on one device type, it might be worth talking to your Lifesize CSA to get hints and tips of how you can help your colleagues get the best from the available tools or identify whether it’d be worthwhile to invest in more video systems within your organization.
+If there is a visible increase in calls being made on one device type, it might be worth talking to your Lifesize account manager to get hints and tips on how you can help your colleagues get the best from the available tools or identify whether it’d be worthwhile to invest in more video systems within your organization.

 Know of other ways your admin console helps your organization stay connected and collaborative?
 Share your story with us on social media.